wordkarin/Scrabble/README.md

 ### Requirements
 #### Pair Plan
 First, come up with a "plan of action" for how you want to work as a pair.
-Discuss your learning style, how you prefer to recive feedback, and one team communication skill you want to improve with this experience.
+Discuss your learning style, how you prefer to receive feedback, and one team communication skill you want to improve with this experience.
 Second, review the requirements for Wave 1 and come up with a "plan of action" for your implementation.

 #### Implementation
 - Create a `Scrabble` module at the project root.